EqCollide: Equivariant and Collision-Aware Deformable Objects Neural Simulator: Experiment

 \subsection{Ablation Study}

-We conduct two ablation experiments to validate the contribution of end-to-end equivariance and collision-aware message passing in our proposed \name.
+We conduct \caread{four} ablation experiments to validate the contribution of end-to-end equivariance and collision-aware message passing in our proposed \name.
 In Ablation-1, we disrupt the end-to-end equivariance of \name through replacing bi-invariants for $\mathbf{SE}(n)$ with the sum of features for each edge.
-In ENF-PDE, the equivariance is achieved by constructing an invariant attribute, $p^{-1}x$, the relative distance in a Lie Group, which is defined in \cite{knigge2024space,bekkers2023fast,wessels2024grounding}.
-Here we replace all bi-invariants with $x+p$, which destroys the equivariance property.
-In Ablation-2, we evaluate the impact of collision-aware message passing.
+In ENF-PDE, the equivariance is achieved by constructing an invariant attribute, $p^{-1}x$, the relative distance in a Lie Group, which is defined in \citep{knigge2024space,bekkers2023fast,wessels2024grounding}.
+Here we replace all bi-invariants with $x+p$, which destroys the equivariance property. \qy{To further investigate the contribution of equivariance at the module level, we conduct Ablation-2 and Ablation-3 by independently removing equivariance from the processor and the decoder.} In Ablation-4, we evaluate the impact of collision-aware message passing.
 Instead of using dynamic collision detection to define the graph connections, we employ a static adjacency matrix that only connects control points belonging to the same object.
 This effectively disables inter-object message passing.
-The prediction errors from both ablation experiments are summarized in Table~\ref{tab:ablation}.
-Compared with the full \name model presented in Table~\ref{tab:RolloutMSE}, both ablated versions exhibit significantly higher MSE across different rollout steps and test sets.
+The prediction errors from \caread{four} ablation experiments are summarized in Table~\ref{tab:ablation}.
+Compared with the full \name model presented in Table~\ref{tab:RolloutMSE}, \caread{all} ablated versions exhibit significantly higher MSE across different rollout steps and test sets.
 These results underscore the importance of both end-to-end equivariance and our collision-aware design for achieving accurate and robust deformable object simulation.